FirebirdSQL/firebird-documentation/lib/_readme_libs.txt

 because that may create a subfolder and make the jars untraceable for the build program.

+LATEST (26 September 2011):
+      xercesImpl.jar has been added to the libraries.
+We need this to be able to use xincludes.
+      You can download xercesImpl.jar separately from the server or download and unzip the latest ALLJARS.ZIP

+OLDER NOTES:
-NOTE: Tools.jar has been left out of ALLJARS.ZIP because it's
-      rather big and not everybody needs it.
+    - Tools.jar has been left out of ALLJARS.ZIP because it's rather big and not everybody needs it.
 Download it only if your PDF builds fail with a message about tools.jar not being found.

-NOTE: If you have downloaded ALLJARS.ZIP, look at the timestamps
-      of the JAR files on the server.
+    - If you have downloaded ALLJARS.ZIP, look at the timestamps of the JAR files on the server.
 If some JARs are newer than ALLJARS.ZIP, download them and install them over the versions extracted from the ZIP.

-NOTE: If you still find the file "optional.jar" in the lib folder,
+    - If you still find the file "optional.jar" in the lib folder, delete it!
-      delete it!

 Don't forget: you may also need to download files for manual/tools.